 There are times when a caller gives required information which is meant to be noted down.
 Be ready with a note and a pen whenever needed.
-Humans are not that particularly memory efficient when there are a lot of processes going on, and so it is essential to keep note of important pieces of information that is received.
+Humans are not that particularly memory-efficient when there are a lot of processes going on, and so it is essential to keep note of important pieces of information that are received.

 “To err is human”, and so it is important to verify and cross-check the information we receive on calls.
 After the information is given to you on phone take time to repeat back it to the caller to verify that all you noted is correct.

 Always take permission when placing a call on hold.